 As the weather starts to warm, Magic Springs Theme and Water Park will be open for the season just in time.
 It’s a sign summer has arrived, and so has a whole lot of fun.
 Get your adrenaline pumping with rides like the Gauntlet, X-Coaster, Brain Drain and Plummet Summit.
 Afterward, cool off and head to the water park.
 Here, you’ll find countless water slides for both the fun and fear-seekers.
 Check out the summer’s concert lineup too, and end your day with a concert at the park’s amphitheater.
 Catering to multiple age groups, there’s a little something for everyone to enjoy at Magic Springs.
 Visit the website for season and day passes, and the 2022 concert lineup.

-The annual free firework displays for Memorial Day, Independence Day and Labor Day will once again be held on Lake Hamilton at dark.
-You won’t want to miss one of these three chances to see this exploding beauty of a display over the water!
-The fireworks will be shot from the middle of Lake Hamilton from barges located on the east side of Highway 7 at the first Highway 7 bridge opposite the DoubleTree by Hilton Hotel.
+The annual free firework displays for Memorial Day, Independence Day and Labor Day are back in 2022!
+You won’t want to miss one of these three chances to see this exploding beauty of a display!
+The Memorial Day Fireworks display will be held at the Hot Springs Memorial Airport for their 75th Anniversary celebration on Saturday, May 28.
+This will be the largest display in Hot Springs history, so be sure to save the date!
+The Independence Day and Veteran's Day Firework displays will be shot from the middle of Lake Hamilton from barges located on the east side of Highway 7 at the first Highway 7 bridge opposite the DoubleTree by Hilton Hotel.
 Bring a chair or blanket and watch from the lawn, or from the water by boat.
 In case of rain, the show will be scheduled the following day.

 The Bridge Street LIVE!
 Concert Series will return for its second year in 2022, holding a free concert in downtown’s Bridge Street Live Entertainment District every Thursday in June.
 If a block party setting with free concerts, an array of local restaurant food and beverage options, games and merchants appeals to you, head on down to Hot Springs’ shortest street this June for one fun, family-friendly time.